Tummy Tuck in Huntington and Staten Island

 An abdominoplasty is most commonly performed as an outpatient procedure but depending upon a patient’s medical and prior surgical history it is possible that your surgery might be performed in the hospital setting.
 Regardless of location, it may be suggested that you enlist one of our home care nurses to stay with you the first night after your surgery to ensure that you are in great clinical hands during this immediate postoperative period.

 Discomfort, bruising and swelling are to be expected immediately following your tummy tuck and medications will be prescribed to you in order to help manage any discomfort that you might feel.
 While patients are typically encouraged to take 7 to 10 days off from work following their tummy tuck, we do encourage our patients to be up and walking around immediately after surgery, but ask that they avoid any exercising and/or heavy lifting for the first 4 weeks.
 During the first 4-6 weeks following your procedure, we also recommend the use of a surgical compression garment to help reduce any swelling, enhance your results and to increase patient comfort.

 The results from your tummy tuck will be visible the very next day and you will almost immediately notice a slimmer and tighter abdominal appearance.
 With that said, your results will keep getting better and better as full results cannot be seen until roughly 6-12 months after surgery when all of your post-operative swelling has resolved.

 Schedule an Abdominoplasty Consultation Today

-Dr. Christine Blaine is a female Board Certified Plastic Surgeon with offices in both Huntington, Long Island, and Staten Island.
+Dr. Christine Blaine is a female Board Certified Plastic Surgeon with offices in both Huntington, Staten Island, and New York, New York.
 Dr. Blaine looks forward to discussing your aesthetic goals during your consultation and ensuring you are comfortable with your treatment plan.
 Please contact us today at (631) 470-2000 to learn more about an abdominoplasty and to schedule your complimentary consultation.